nemec/nemec.github.io/_posts/2014-01-01-magic-methods-c-sharp.md

 `await` support is triggered by a method on an object (or an extension method) called `GetAwaiter`.
-That returned object needs to implement `System.Runtime.CompilerServices.INotifyCompletion` as well as define a boolean `IsCompleted` property plus a `GetResult` method that determines the "awaited" return type.
+That returned object needs to implement `INotifyCompletion` as well as define a boolean `IsCompleted` property plus a `GetResult` method that determines the "awaited" return type.